Jokic, Nuggets hold on for 100-98 overtime win over Wolves - WHIZ News

 Denver led by 16 in the fourth when Gary Harris hit a 3 with 6:41 left.
 The Nuggets went scoreless the remainder of regulation and Minnesota put together a 16-0 streak.

-The Wolves led 55-53 midway through the fourth when Millsap was fouled shooting a 3.
-He converted all three free throws for his first points and scored six points as Denver went on a 10-0 run.
+With Saunders, Minnesota has placed an added emphasis on the 3 this year.
+The Wolves entered the game with the third-most attempts in the league at 40.5 per-game.
+But they were just 25th while hitting 31.8% of the shots.

-Minnesota was 0 for 10 from beyond the arc in the third as Denver took control.
-The Wolves hit 4 of 17 shots overall in the quarter.
+Minnesota was 0 for 10 from beyond the arc in the third as Denver took control, and 2 for 22 in the second half and overtime.

+The Wolves’ previous worst 3-point shooting performance was Friday night against Golden State when it was 9 of 36.
+They are 15 of 81 from 3 in the two games.

+“There was a lot of good looks,” said forward Robert Covington, who was 0 of 2 from 3.
+“Them shots are going to fall, it’s just, got to believe in them, that’s all.”

 TIP INS

-Nuggets: Jamal Murray left the game early in the third with left foot soreness but later returned.
-He scored all 15 of his points in the first half. … Backup guard Malik Beasley left with an illness after playing five scoreless minutes. … The Nuggets are 22-9 at Target Center since 2004-05.
+Nuggets: Backup guard Malik Beasley left with an illness after playing five scoreless minutes. … The Nuggets are 22-9 at Target Center since 2004-05.

-Timberwolves: Point guards Jeff Teague (illness) and Shabazz Napier (right hamstring strain) each missed their third straight game. … Minnesota’s previous worst 3-point shooting performance was Friday night against Golden State when it was 9 of 36.
-The Wolves are 15 of 18 from 3 in the two games. … Minnesota had one turnover in the first quarter.
+Timberwolves: Point guards Jeff Teague (illness) and Shabazz Napier (right hamstring strain) each missed their third straight game. … Minnesota had one turnover in the first quarter. .
+The Wolves tied a season-high with 10 blocks, which they last accomplished Friday against Golden State.
+The last time they had double-digit blocks in back-to-back games was Nov.
+14-16, 2012.

 UP NEXT